miquelbeltran/deep-learning/README.md

 # Deep Learning Nanodegree

-This repository contains all the projects I did during the [Deep Learning Nanodegree at Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
+This repository contains all the projects I did during the [Deep Learning Nanodegree at Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101) as well as lessons from other sources.

-## Lessons
+# Lessons

 This folder contains notes and examples I took during the program.

 Most of the data can also be found on the original Udacity repo: https://github.com/udacity/deep-learning

+It also contains notes and lessons from other courses, tutorials, etc.

+# Udacity Nanodegree Projects:

 ## Project 1: Simple Neural Network